My husband, Evan, and I kind of take turns being the Chatty Chad/Cathy in our relationship.

-And I’ve found my gut has much more to talk about outside the topic of keeping me safe from creeps.
+And I’ve found my gut has much more to talk about outside the topic of keeping me safe from weirdos.

 Lately, I feel like what it looks like to listen and follow my gut is being refined.
-(My gut is also how I believe God talks to me, so whether you believe in a God or not, that’s where I am.)
 I recently got a gut feeling I needed to something–yes, I’m going to be vague about for the time being.

 Instead of freaking out and overthinking too much about whether it was my gut or me making stuff up, I decided to take a week to listen and then take action if I still felt the push.
-I trusted that if God wanted me to do something, I would be given the time I needed to digest it.
-I spent the week reflecting, praying, and journaling.
+I trusted that if I was supposed to do something, I would be given the time I needed to digest it.
+I spent the week reflecting and journaling.
 It was a super insightful experience.
 The gut feeling did not go away and I learned a lot about myself in the meantime.
-I realized that a lot of times I feel a push to do something from my gut/God but when it doesn’t go exactly how I thought it would, it’s because I put too much mental speculation into filling in the gaps.
+I realized that a lot of times I feel a push to do something from my gut but when it doesn’t go exactly how I thought it would, it’s because I put too much mental speculation into filling in the gaps.